ircluzar/RabbitWine/mz/mz-architecture.md

 ---

-This document reflects the current code as of the attached `main.js` summary and `index.html`.
+This document reflects the current code as of the attached `main.js` summary and `index.php`.
 It will evolve as systems mature and new subsystems (animation, audio, UI, tooling) are added.